iifl-logo

 FAMILIARISATION PROGRAMME

-Company periodically presents updates at the Board/Committee meetings to familiarise the Directors with the Companys strategy, business performance, finance, risk management framework, human resources and other related matters including one-to-one interactive sessions with the top management team, business and functional heads among others to understand the operations and technology.
+Company periodically presents updates at the Board/Committee meetings to familiarise the Directors with the Companys strategy, business performance, finance, risk management framework, human resources and other related matters including one-to-one interactive sessions with the top management team, business and functional heads among others to understand the business, operations and technology of the Company.

 A detailed note on the familiarization programme adopted by the Company for training of the Directors, is provided in the Report on Corporate Governance, which forms a part of this Annual Report.